 The next day, Ify was in her cubicle at work, staring at the seashell in her hand, lost in thought.
 Her experience last night was truly frightening.
 But when she woke up this morning, everything seemed so normal that last night seemed like it never happened.

-“I am the queen of the oceans, goddess of the sea and the mother of all existence!
+“I am Mkpulimmili!
+Queen of the ocean, goddess of the sea and the mother of all existence!
 I am the fountain of life!
 All who drink from me are filled and never lack!
-The earth trembles before me, the wind screams my name and the oceans waves at my command!
+The earth trembles before me, the wind screams my name and the ocean obeys my command!
 All who bless me I give life and wealth beyond their dreams!
 Those who curse me, I destroy!
 I am she who is and ever will be!”
 The queen’s voice kept playing over and over in her head.

-Moji looked at her in concern.
-“I’ve been standing here and calling you several times.
+Moji looked at her, concerned, “I’ve been standing here and calling you several times.
 Are you alright?”

 “Yeah, I’m fine.”